waymelalexandre854-max/Tic-Tac-Toe-projct-morpion-/README.md

 **Interface:**
- How to developp a technical and intuitive interface to help the player choose his own play style.
+ How to developp a technical and intuitive interface to help the player choose his own play style and make him enjoy the game.

  Panel :
 - PVP
 - IA